Environmentally Friendly Companies:

 From the world’s first climate positive notebook made with stone paper, to their luxury pen made of melted down illegal firearms from El Salvador, to their climate positive packaging, A Good Company leaves no stone unturned in its commitment for sustainability.

 4. New Belgium Brewing

-New Belgium Brewing Company is the fourth largest craft brewery in the US and have been committed to being eco-friendly since their founding in 1991.
+New Belgium Brewing Company is the fourth largest craft brewery in the US and has been committed to being eco-friendly since their founding in 1991.
 During the initial founding, the owners took a trip to Rocky Mountain National Park and set down their core values, chief among them, “kindling social, environmental and cultural change as a business role model; environmental stewardship: honoring nature at every turn of the business.”

-The Fort Collins based brewery uses only sustainable vendors and is also a Platinum certified Zero Waste Business and 99.9% of their waste does not go to a landfill.
+The Fort Collins based brewery uses only sustainable vendors and is also a Platinum-certified Zero Waste Business and 99.9% of their waste does not go to a landfill.

 One of New Belgium Brewing Company’s main focus on being environmentally conscious is with their own energy consumption.
 While they acknowledge their role in greenhouse gas emissions, they aim to lower their energy impact by energy conservation, producing energy onsite, and implementing an internal energy tax.